-Understanding semantics helps to find borderlines among architectures architectures.
+• Understanding semantics helps to find borderlines among architectures

+By following the approach of separating concerns according to different viewpoints it results in a separation of parts which belong logically to different architectures.
 However, it is still practice to describe them at the same place, e.g., rules for logical data modeling (software architecture) together with a list of prescribed DBMS (technical architecture).